 – written by Dori Saltzman

-This is the first post in a new series called Time Flies, highlighting unique ways to spend your down time at airports around the world.
+This post is part of our Time Flies series, highlighting unique ways to spend your down time at airports around the world.

 Best Airports for Layovers